oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

     },
 ```

-Any given stock keeping unit of value type `string` with at least 1 character represents a part, or a full stock keeping unit (SKU) of the component to identify.
+Any given stock keeping unit of value type `string` with at least 1 character represents a full or abbreviated (partial) stock keeping unit (SKU) of the component to identify.

 > Sometimes this is also called "item number", "article number" or "product number".